-- Warm up your vehicle in an open space or where there is proper air circulation and not in the garage.
+- Warm up your vehicle in an open space with proper air circulation and not in the garage.

 How to Drive in Winter Weather

-Driving in these conditions needs a lot of focus, preparation, and discipline.
-If you are asked to be careful on a regular day, winter needs an extra amount of that.
-Icy roads make for a very slippery and unfriendly driving experience and sometimes, the addition of other elements such as fog reduces visibility making it even more challenging.
-So how exactly should you be driving in winter weather over snow and ice?
+Driving in these conditions requires focus, preparation, and discipline.
+If you are asked to be careful on a regular day, winter needs an extra amount.
+Icy roads make for a very slippery and unfriendly driving experience, and sometimes, the addition of other elements, such as fog, reduces visibility, making it even more challenging.
+So how exactly should you be driving over snow and ice in winter?

 - Drive below the speed limit.
 There is no need to rush.
 Safety is always a priority.

 - Avoid using cruise control.
 It is not advisable to do so on slippery surfaces.